 Fulfills core competency: Information Literacy.
 Fulfills Research and Presentation requirement.
 Writing Intensive.
 This is the capstone course for the Accounting curriculum.
 This course integrates the practical applications and theoretical concepts covered in previous accounting courses with ethical issues facing the profession.
 Class discussions, textbook reading, outside reading, projects, case studies, and other educational experiences will be used to explore this complex area of study.
 This class provides a fundamental study and critical evaluation of 'business ethics' in light of recent developments in the accounting profession.
-A research paper is a major requirement of this course.
-Accounting majors must earn a minimum of a "C" grade.
+Professional, analytical writing constitutes a major element of this course.
+Accounting majors must earn a minimum of a C grade.
 If they do not earn the required final grade, they will be allowed to repeat the course only once to earn the minimum grade.
 Prerequisites: ACC 312.
+(UG)